- Third Coast Festival

 Best Documentary Awards

 Entries for the Best Documentary category should document a place, time, person, event, phenomenon or issue.
 These include but are not limited to: investigative reports, narrative stories, personal essays and audio portraits.
 We’re interested in work with a social mission and stories that entertain.
 Musical and historical documentaries are welcome.
 Profiles and cultural snapshots are welcome.
-Podcasts and documentaries that redefine the documentary form are welcome.
+Podcasts and other programs that redefine the documentary form are welcome.
 (Length eligibility 3-60 minutes)

 Directors' Choice Award—$1,000